 War-Time Horni Bakelite Signals in East Rutherford

-Several years ago, New Jersey collector Chris Sebes posted an unusual looking pair of old signals that were mixed in with newer heads at an East Rutherford intersection.
-After some discussion among several collectors, we identified them as Horni Signal heads made of Bakelit, an early form of rigid plastic, typically used for old telephones, during the war-time restrictions on aluminum.
-No doubt these are the last of their kind…an exceptionally cool find!
-The three Google images below are of the pair that Chris spotted:
+Several years ago, New Jersey collector Chris Sebes posted photos in an online forum of an unusual looking pair of old signals in East Rutherford.
+After some discussion among several collectors, we identified them as Horni Signal heads made of Bakelite, an early form of rigid plastic, typically used for old telephones, during the war-time restrictions on aluminum.
+These are an exceptionally cool find, and probably, or so we thought, the last of their kind.
+It is also a rare glimpse of an early bracket set up on tall posts.
+The four Google images below are of the Horni Bakelite pair:

-A couple years later, collector David Prince made his way to this intersection with camera in hand, and although the dual lights above were gone, he spotted another Bakelite signal tucked away next to a telephone pole across the street, which he got great photos of (below), along with this video.
+A couple years later, collector David Prince made his way to this intersection with camera in hand.
+Although the paired lights above were sadly gone, David spotted another Bakelite signal that Chris had missed, tucked away next to a telephone pole across the street.
+He took some excellent photos (below) and this video.
+This is probably the very last Horni brand signal head in operation in the state.

 Pedestal Hornis – A Rare Collector’s Find